bishanmeghani/ASProj2024/README.md

 Analyse the requirements for this system and design, develop, test and evaluate a program to:

-identify the individual words in a sentence and store them in a list
+-identify the individual words in a sentence and store them in a list

-create a list of positions for words in that list
+-create a list of positions for words in that list

-save these lists as a single file or as separate files.
+-save these lists as a single file or as separate files.

 <b>Task 3</b>